A unified logical framework for explanations in classifier systems: A Language for Binary Classifiers

 \section{A Language for Binary Classifiers}

-In this section we introduce a language for modeling binary classifiers and present its semantics.
-The language has a \emph{ceteris paribus} nature.
-It contains \emph{ceteris paribus} operators of the form $[X]$ that allow us to express the fact that the classifier's actual decision (or classification) does not depend on the features of the input in the complementary set $ \mathit{Atm} \setminus X$, with $\mathit{Atm}$ the set of atomic propositions and $X $ a subset of it.
-Such operators were introduced for the first time in \cite{LoriniCETERISPARIBUS}.
+In this section we introduce a language for modeling binary (input) classifiers and its semantics.
+The language has a \emph{ceteris paribus} nature that comes from the \emph{ceteris paribus} operators of the form $[X]$ it contains.
+They were first introduced in \cite{LoriniCETERISPARIBUS}.\footnote{ More recently, similar operators have been used in the context of the logic of functional dependence by Baltag \& van Benthem \cite{baltag2021simple}.}